wentuoc/tp/docs/UserGuide.md

 ### 🍽 Recipes List

 This is the primary list where all the meals are stored.
 It comes pre-populated with 100 meals, but you can also add new meals with the `create` command.

+The meal(s) will be <ins>sorted alphabetically by their names irrespective of the letter casings followed by their prices if the meal names are identical</ins> in the recipes list.
+The ingredient(s) in each meal will <ins>**ONLY** be sorted alphabetically</ins> by their names irrespective of the letter casings.

+Relevant commands:
 - Add a meal: `create`
 - View recipes list: `recipes`
 - View a filtered recipes list: `filter`